arminfro/lixim/README.md

 ## Packages

-All variants are pre-configured, to try out the `core` variant, run `nix run github:arminfro/lixim#core`.
+All variants are pre-configured, to try out the `core` variant, run `XDG_CONFIG_HOME=$(mktemp -d) nix run github:arminfro/lixim#core`.

 The default package is the `max` variant.

 ## Configuration

-Most of the configuration is accomplished by setting `enableLvl` to one of the following options: `lazyvim, core, balance, max`.
+Most of the configuration is achieved by setting `enableLvl` to one of the following options: `lazyvim, core, balance, max`.

 Example configuration using the `homeManagerModule`: